Program

 Mitsubishi Electric

-Akiyoshi Masuda belongs to Mitsubishi Electric Corporation Power Device Works, Fukuoka, Japan.
-He has been working as a design engineer of power modules since 2018.
-He received the master’s degree in Division of Frontier Materials Science, Graduate School of Engineering Science, Osaka University.
-In his working, he has been developing new power modules for industry, in particular renewable applications recently.
+Hidetaka Matsuo belongs to Mitsubishi Electric Corporation, Power Device Works, Fukuoka, Japan.
+He has been working as a design engineer of power modules since 2019.
+He is currently developing a SiC modules for industrial applications.

 Mitsubishi Electric